Diego Pablo Segui Gonzalez

-Not only did he pitch in the opening day game for the both expansion Seattle Pilots in 1969 and for the expansion Seattle Mariners in 1977, he is the only player to have played for both teams in Seattle.
+Not only did he pitch in the Opening Day game for both the expansion Seattle Pilots in 1969 and the expansion Seattle Mariners in 1977, he is the only player to ever play for both Seattle franchises.
 Segui went 12-6 with the Pilots, mostly out of the bullpen.
 As the oldest M's player, he earned the nickname "The Ancient Mariner".